mcpython4-coding/Documentation/mcpython/common/state/ConfigStateFactory.md

                 mcpython.common.state.AbstractState.AbstractState,
                 mcpython.common.state.AbstractStatePart.AbstractStatePart,
                 ],
+                retry: bool = True,
                 ):

-            will make the given state an state of the kind specified by this file
+            Will make the given state an state of the kind specified by this file
             :param state_instance: the state to inject the data into
+            :param retry: internal flag if to schedule a reload if the data is not arrival
             WARNING: will override ALL existing data from state parts and their config